comharris/readme/docs/README.md

 # Mindsets

-Below are some quotes, thoughts and readings that influence my thinking and world view:
+Below are some thoughts and readings that influence my thinking and world view:

 ## Strategy